 Altitude Illness Advice for the Trekker

 What happens to the body in altitude illness?
-Lack of oxygen causes fluid leakage and accumulation in between cells in the brain and/or the lungs.
+Lack of oxygen or hypoxia causes fluid leakage and accumulation in between cells in the brain and/or the lungs.
 Symptoms can be mild or severe.
 Mild symptoms of acute mountain sickness or AMS are headache, loss of appetite, nausea, fatigue, lack of sleep and dizziness.
 These symptoms can resolve once someone is acclimatized e.g. by spending one or two extra nights at the same altitude or symptoms may worsen needing someone to descend to lower altitudes.

 AMS can progress to High Altitude Cerebral Edema (HACE) and symptoms of HACE are mental confusion, difficulty with balance and co-ordination.
-Fluid accumulation in the lungs can lead to High Altitude Pulmonary Edema (HAPE).
+Hypoxia can also lead to fluid accumulation in the lungs causing High Altitude Pulmonary Edema (HAPE).
 HAPE results in shortness of breath at rest, extreme fatigue, cough – dry in the beginning, and later productive of frothy or blood-tinged sputum.
 HAPE and HACE are severe symptoms, often co-exist in severe cases and can be rapidly fatal if untreated.
 Treatment is DESCEND, DESCEND and DESCEND.

-1. Having a sensible itinerary is the most important way to avoid altitude illness.
-It is recommended to climb not more than 1000ft (300m) a day above an altitude of 10,000 ft (3000m).
+- Having a sensible itinerary is the most important way to avoid altitude illness.
+It is recommended to climb not more than 1000ft (300m) a day above an altitude of 10,000 ft.
+(3000m).
 If the terrain is such that this is not possible, one needs to have two rest days e.g. 2 rest days are recommended at Namche Bazaar where 2000ft (600m) are gained in 1 day from Phakding for most itineraries.
 Having flexibility with 1-2 extra days built into your schedule will allow you to rest when you are not feeling well and help avoid altitude illness.
 It also helps to ‘climb high’ and ‘sleep low’.